mloberg/OmniBot/README.md

 ## Contributing

 I'd love to include your contributions for OmniBot.
-Fork this repository, run `npm install`, and add your changes.
+Fork this repository, run `npm install`, copy *test/settings.example.js* to *test/settings.js* and add your changes.
 Please make sure all existing tests pass (`make test`), and write tests for the new things you've added/changed ([Mocha](https://github.com/visionmedia/mocha)/[Should](https://github.com/visionmedia/should.js)).
 Once all your tests pass, open up a pull request.